-It's totally normal to feel a mix of feelings before your wedding date, but it can also be overwhelming.
+It's totally normal to have a mix of feelings before your wedding date, but it can also be overwhelming.
 There are so many nerve-wracking things to do, and it's natural to wonder about the DJ list or the color of the bridesmaids dresses.
-However, things are much more complicated for unique or unusual weddings.
-For instance, there are unconventional marriages like living apart from each other or marrying yourself, and there are more difficult partnerships like marrying someone your family doesn't support or getting married to someone who's currently serving a prison sentence.
+Things are much more complicated for weddings in which one member of the couple is currently serving a prison sentence.

 How to Marry a Prisoner

-Regulations for marrying a prisoner will vary from prison to prison.
-However, most institutions require a Marriage Packet Request to get permission to marry the prisoner.
-To accomplish this, simply have your fiance make an inmate request for a marriage packet.
+Regulations for marrying a prisoner will vary from prison to prison, but most institutions require a Marriage Packet Request to get permission to marry the prisoner.
+To accomplish this, simply make an inmate request for a marriage packet.
 Once the forms are completed by both of you, you'll need to send it back to the prison facility with the requested fees.
-This runs anywhere between $150 to $175 on average and usually needs to be sent through a money order.
+This can run anywhere between $150 to $175 on average and usually needs to be sent through a money order.